Olyno/skent/README.md

 ## Buy me a ko-fi

-Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this 😉 (personnally I prefer hot chocolate but whatever)
+Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this 😉 (personally I prefer hot chocolate but whatever)

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A31UA1J)